-Car accidents occur with shocking frequency in the U.S. and California in particular.
+Car accidents occur with shocking frequency in the U.S. and in the Mission Viejo, California area in particular.
 Around six million car accidents take place nationwide each year, resulting in tens of thousands of fatalities.
 Californians were involved in 485,866 car crashes in 2017, resulting in close to 4,000 traffic fatalities (representing close to 11% of the entire nation’s total) and nearly 300,000 injuries.
 Southern California contains all of the state’s most dangerous counties for drivers–Los Angeles by far the most dangerous, followed by Orange County, San Diego, San Bernardino, and Riverside Counties, in that order.

 Suffering a serious injury in a car accident can be physically and financially disastrous for you and your family.
 The consequences can follow you for months and even years after the accident.
-If you were injured by another person’s negligent or reckless driving, retaining a qualified personal injury attorney can help you recover money damages to help pay for your medical treatment, rehabilitation, and to make up for money lost due to days or weeks you had to take off of work as a result of the injury—in addition to damages for your pain and suffering—as discussed further below.
+If you were injured by another person’s negligent or reckless driving, retaining a qualified Mission Viejo personal injury attorney can help you recover money damages to help pay for your medical treatment, rehabilitation, and to make up for money lost due to days or weeks you had to take off of work as a result of the injury—in addition to damages for your pain and suffering—as discussed further below.

 If you are involved in a car accident, the first thing you should do is make sure everyone involved is safe, seek emergency assistance if it is required, get out of dangerous traffic lanes if possible, and otherwise safeguard you and your loved ones against further harm.
 Once everyone is out of danger, and if you are able, you may wish to photograph the scene of the accident (thankfully almost everyone has access to a cell phone camera these days).
 You can also photograph the damage to the vehicles involved.
 You can then request the other involved driver’s insurance information.